Quansight-Labs/quansight-labs-site/posts/2021/08/better-interractive-jupyter-session-with-pyflyby.md

 [PYFLYBY] from numpy import sin
 ```

-pyflyby will do the same when running a command line file via
+Pyflyby will also do so when running a command line file via
 the `py` executable replacing python.

 With the jupyterlab-pyflyby extension, imports will be executed and inserted in